TanmayJain97/Employee-Payroll-Using-JDBC/README.md

 # Employee-Payroll-Using-JDBC

-Modified to UC 1 - Add Employee Data to JSON Server using Rest API
+Modified to UC 2 - Add Employee Data to JSON Server using Rest API and Threading